 To qualify for application to the program applicants should have completed a Master's Degree or its equivalent in a discipline or field related to the proposed doctoral work.
-In addition to a portfolio of their artistic work, applicants must submit as Statement of Purpose a substantial and detailed digital, experimental arts project proposal (more information following).
+In addition to a portfolio of their artistic work, applicants must submit as Personal Statement a substantial and detailed digital, experimental arts project proposal (more information following).
 All students will be expected to show competence in computing, general technology literacy, and skill and imagination in their areas of interest.

 There are two separate parts to the application process for the Ph.D. program:

 Read the information regarding the Graduate School's Admission Requirements (GRE not required for DXARTS).

 - One copy of the Graduate School's Application Form.
 (See Part I of these instructions).

 - A copy of an unofficial transcript from each of the collegiate institutions you have attended.
 Official transcripts from your Master's program will be requested if you are accepted into the program.

 - An online portfolio of your artistic work including any extra documentation that can help the admissions committee make their evaluations.
 Please include the URL to your online portfolio with your application materials.

 - A complete Curriculum Vitae and Personal History Statement.
 In this section provide a statement describing how experiences within your personal history (family, educational, cultural, and economic background) have influenced your intellectual development, interests, career plans, and goals.
 Please note that this is not an academic “Personal Statement,” but rather an opportunity to reflect on your intellectual growth and development, both inclusive of and beyond your academic goals.
 Responses should be no more than two pages in length.